cleanlab/cleanvision/docs/source/index.rst

 Documentation
 =======================================

-CleanVision automatically detects various issues in image datasets, such as images that are: (near) duplicates, blurry, over/under-exposed, etc. This data-centric AI package is designed as a quick first step for any computer vision project to find problems in your dataset, which you may want to address before applying machine learning.
+CleanVision automatically detects various issues in your image data, such as images that are: (near) duplicates, blurry, over/under-exposed, etc. This data-centric AI package is designed as a quick first step for any computer vision project to find problems in your dataset, which you may want to address before applying machine learning.